Music of Yunnan

 The music of Yunnan, a province in southwestern China, includes the traditional music of many ethnic groups, including the Miao, Hani and Nakhi (Naxi), the last being the most numerous in the area.

+There are 24 folk music items of Yunnan that are protected through the United Nations intangible cultural heritage (ICH) list.

 The lusheng is a type of mouth organ used by the Miao of Guizhou for pentatonic antiphonal courtship songs.
 The Hani of Honghe are known for a unique kind of choral, micro-tonal rice-transplanting songs.